CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 srun python3 myprog.py <options>
 ```

-Mahti's `gpusmall` queue supports only single-GPU jobs.
-If you need multi-GPU or
+Mahti's `gpusmall` partition supports only jobs with 1-2 GPUs.
+If you need more
-multi-node jobs, use the `gpumedium` queue.
-You can [read more about multi-GPU
+GPUs, use the `gpumedium` queue.
+You can [read more about multi-GPU and
-and multi-node jobs](#multi-gpu-and-multi-node-jobs) below.
+multi-node jobs](#multi-gpu-and-multi-node-jobs) below.

-For more detailed information, see our page about [the available batch job
+For more detailed information about the different paritions, see our page about
-partitions on CSC's
+[the available batch job partitions on CSC's
 supercomputers](../../computing/running/batch-job-partitions.md).

 ### Data storage